KoraKiwi/PlanetaryAdditions/README.md

 `Carbon Infuser` = Produces carbide more efficiently.

-`Surge Charger` = More efficient version of the Surge Crucible.
+`Surge Charger` = (not yet implemented)More efficient version of the Surge Crucible.

-`Quantum Synthetizer` = Synthetizes more phase fabric at the cost of additional ozone.
+`Quantum Synthetizer` = (not yet implemented)Synthetizes more phase fabric at the cost of additional ozone.

 `Nanite Crucible` = Produces nanosteel from silicon, carbide and beryllium.